Olla (film)

+Olla is a 2019 French short film written and directed by Ariane Labed, her directorial debut.

+Synopsis

-Olla is a 2019 drama film, written and directed by Ariane Labed, starring Romanna Lobach and Grégoire Tachnakian.
-It follows Olla, a woman from eastern Europe, who responds to an advertisement on a dating site.
+It follows Olla, a woman from Eastern Europe, who responds to an advertisement on a dating site.
 She then moves in with Pierre, who lives with his elderly mother in a suburb of France.

 Filming

-Filming of Olla took place primarily in Nevers, France.
+The filming of Olla took place primarily in Nevers, France.

 Critical response

-The film has been selected in film festivals:
+Kennith Rosario of The Hindu appreciated the film for depicting the power play in an unusual relationship.
+In his review for The Guardian, Phill Hoad writes about Labed's humorous inflections devolving into frenzy and violence in a controlled manner, indicating potential for her future full-length works.